PDF-Archiver/PDF-Archiver/README.md

 ### The Goal
 Archive all incoming documents digitally to access and search them in an easier way.
+Transfer the sorted documents to your smartphone or make a backup within seconds.

 ### The Way
-* Scan all incoming bills etc. and save them on your computer/iCloud in an *untagged* folder.
+* Scan all incoming bills, letters etc. and save them on your computer/iCloud in an *untagged* folder.
 * Put the original paper documents in a folder, sorted by year.
 Don't care about bills/insurance papers etc..
 Just leave all of them in one box for the each year.
 * Open the **PDF Archiver** and start tagging.
 Your documents will be moved from the *untagged* to your *Archive* folder.